RSRCsupport/Image_Processing/README.md

 1) Download Anaconda (https://www.anaconda.com/download/): it comes with a nice suit of packages with python distribution.
 Install the 32-bit version for python 3.6 as the 64 bit will conflict with your Arcmap distribution.
-If you are not doing anything with the Arcpy module in ArcGIS then get the 64 bit.
+If you are not doing anything with the Arcpy module in ArcGIS then install the 64 bit.
 It's better and include a Jupiter Console
 2) Install GDAL in Anaconda: go to >start>All programs>Anaconda Prompt and type >